-She is so not into this because this is her only kid and man, thanks for making us feel bad about the whole kiiiinda Child Kidnappers thing the Jedi have going on, Show.
+She is so not into this because this is her only kid and man, thanks for making us feel bad about the whole perception-as-Child-Kidnappers thing the Jedi have to deal with, Show.
 Anyhow, Bane tells her that he has to take the boy earlier than the typical two-year mark: Jedi Impostors are all over the place these days, kidnapping Jedi kids.
 She’s uneasy, probably because Cad Bane is like the least reassuring, warm and fuzzy person in the entire galaxy after Darth Sidious, and so he busts out a little reinforcement.

 Obi-Wan arrives shortly after and, as has been pointed our elsewhere on the internet a few times, runs into a droid on his way to the house in question, and I laugh at this.

 When he gets there, the Rodian mother is hostile — she thinks he’s the Jedi impostor Cad Bane was talking about, and pulls a blaster on him that she got from Bane:

 Recurring Theme: So Uncivilized